Best Telescope Feature For Night Sky Viewing

 Mount (Stability and Ease of Use)

 Lastly, consider the telescope’s mount, which is like its sturdy foundation.
-There are two main types: alt-azimuth and equatorial mounts.
+There are two main types: alt-azimuth and equatorial mounts

 Alt-azimuth mounts are simple and easy to use for casual stargazing.
 Still, tracking objects as they move across the sky can be tricky.